 (For an additional list of the technologies in use, see Development Environment Setup: Third-Party Libraries and Tools.)

-The OpenMW team currently has no plans for developing this feature.
+The OpenMW team has no plans for developing this feature before the 1.0 release.
 There are probably some technical factors about OpenMW that would make it extremely complicated, messy, and painful to implement.
 However, sometime in the future, some sort of co-op feature for OpenMW could be a possibility.
 OpenMW will probably never support MMO style gameplay.